ganglia/ganglia_contrib/nagios/README.rst

 **check_ganglia_metric** will fail, possibly inundating you with alerts.
 We can prevent this through the use of `service dependencies <http://nagios.sourceforge.net/docs/3_0/dependencies.html>`_.

-The first thing we need to do is create a command for checking the age of a
+The first thing we need is a command definition for checking the age of a file:
-file:

 ::